Mrs Siân Palmer

 Teaching Assistant

-Throughout the Autumn term we will be learning through the overall topic of
+Throughout the Spring we will be learning through the overall topic of :

 PE will be taught by Mrs Teasdale on either a Thursday or Friday, however, please ensure that children have their PE kit in school at all times as PE may also take place on additional days.
-This term we will be taking part in athletics activities such as...
+This term we will be taking part in Dance activities based on 'The Starry Skies'.

 Building Learning Power